bugok/pi_sources/useful_commands.md

 ## Set a static IP

+### What should you do

+Configure the static IP using your router.
+For me, it was done by going to my router's IP address (192.168.1.1) and setting the static IP using the web UI.

+### What not to do
 I mostly followed [this guide](https://www.modmypi.com/blog/how-to-give-your-raspberry-pi-a-static-ip-address-update).
 Here's what I had setup (as I'm using only wireless and my router's IP address is 192.168.1.1):